school-of-data/GIS-curriculum/kenya/module8/module8.md

 * This module has been prepared using [QGIS version 3.16.1 - Hannover](https://qgis.org/en/site/forusers/download.html)
 * The datasets used for all exercises detailed in this module are presented in the table below:
-* The coordinate reference system used is the PRS92 / Philippines zone 3, EPSG 3123.
+* The coordinate reference system used is the Arc 1960/UTM zone 35S, EPSG 21037.
 As it is a projected coordinate system, it allows geometric calculations.

 ## Prerequisites